paulpflug/slnn-stack/README.md

 systemd, letsencrypt, node and nginx stack.

-Combined with two-way push-to-deploy, with local merging and live pushing
+Combined with two-way push-to-deploy, with local merging and live pushing.

+Useful default settings for fast deploying.

 ### Install